 Let’s get this straight: creating a baby is hard work!
 Although you may be consuming satisfying, balanced meals, your increased calorie needs can cause you to be hungry (maybe even ravenous) between meals.
 This is completely normal and you should listen to your body during this very special time.

 While snacking isn’t encouraged during a Whole30, the pregnancy-inspired Whole30 template allows for snacks to help pregnant mamas meet their increased nutritional needs.
-In fact, Whole30’s Melissa Hartwig and I created a special Healthy Mama, Happy Baby kit with Barefoot Provisions, keeping the snacking needs of pregnant mamas in mind.
+In fact, Whole30’s Melissa Hartwig Urban and I created a special Whole Mamas kit with Barefoot Provisions, keeping the snacking needs of pregnant mamas in mind.
 For more info about the kit, scroll to the bottom of this post.

 The addition of snacks can help you feel more comfortable towards the end of your pregnancy, keep you energized throughout the day, and provide relief should you have food aversions or nausea.